 Point A on the continuum describes people who have a complex depression but who still respond well to antidepressant medication or psychotherapy.
 Around point B, however, there is some sort of threshold where these approaches are no longer completely or continuously effective: either they don’t work at all, offer only partial relief, or help for a while then “stop working” (which may account for some or much of “Prozac poop-out”, now regarded as a non-manic marker of bipolar disorder, described below).

-Light green and yellow is BP NOS, Bipolar Not Otherwise Specified (or in the DSM5: BP-NEC, Not Elsewhere Classified).
-That diagnosis means you have something that looks like bipolar disorder but does not meet the criteria for BP II or BP I. Isn’t it simpler just to think of it as a continuum?
-That is much closer to reality.
-We see all sorts of variations in between these named points on the graph above (more like snowflakes, never any two the same).
+Light green and yellow is BP-NEC, Not Elsewhere Classified.
+That diagnosis means you have something that looks like bipolar disorder but does not meet the criteria for Bipolar 2 diagnosis, or BP I. Isn’t it simpler just to think of it as a continuum?
+That is much closer to reality: as a psychiatrist, I’ve seen all sorts of variations in between these named points on the graph above (more like snowflakes, never any two the same).

 What do “bipolar variations” look like?

-Warning: this is controversional territory.
+This is controversial territory.
 Ironically, your diagnosis could be determined more by the professional whom you see than the symptoms you have.
 Really.
 Read that again.
 This happens all the time.
-If your therapist or nurse practitioner or doctor uses a DSM framework, and you don’t meet criterial for bipolar disorder, then you just don’t have bipolar disorder at all.
+If your therapist or nurse practitioner or doctor uses a DSM framework, and you don’t meet criteria for bipolar disorder, then you just don’t have bipolar disorder at all.
 Period.

-On the other hand, if your therapist/NP/etc thinks in terms of a “spectrum” of bipolarity, then you could get a bipolar label that someone else might think was “overdiagnosis”.
+On the other hand, if your therapist/NP/etc uses a mood spectrum approach, then you could get a Bipolar 2 diagnosis that someone else might think was “overdiagnosis”.
 Starts to sound kind of ridiculous, doesn’t it?
 But a lot of energy becomes focused here.
 “Bipolar” carries more stigma than “depression”.
 Many believe that antidepressants are less risky than mood stabilizers (that’s not so clear either, in my view).
 So the “yes-or-no” view is still very powerful.
 You could easily be told “you don’t have bipolar disorder” when someone else has said you do.
 The solution is to learn more.
 Read on.